apalii/mac-os-vpn-routing/README.md

 len(list_ips_us_east_1)

 # And here we filter CIDRs which start with '54.'
 '4.' and '3.' for my individual needs.
-# Feel free to skeep or change this step
+# Feel free to skip or change this step
 needed_list = [i for i in list_ips_us_east_1 if i.startswith('54') or i.startswith('4.') or i.startswith('3.')]

 # Let's create all the needed route commands